 But I aproned up, tried to get my head in the game and got down to work.

-They had me bake the bread, wash and trim green beans, scale the fish, organize the walk-in cooler - which by the way was filled to the brim with house made mustard, olives they had brined themselves, and an entire pig that was butchered there that morning.
+They had me bake the bread, wash and trim green beans, scale the fish, organize the walk-in cooler.
+The cooler was impressively filled to the brim with house made mustard, house brined olives, and an entire pig that was butchered there that morning.

 When service was about to start, they put me on the pasta station.
 I had about 6 small sauté pans and a couple of giant pots of boiling water to manage, and about 3 different pastas to prepare to order.
-The guy who normally does salads & dessert had called in sick, so I was jumping in on that stuff too, so I was pretty overwhelmed.
+The guy who normally did salads & dessert had called in sick, so I was jumping in on that stuff too.
+It was overwhelming to say the least.

 Once most of the salads were out, I dove into the pasta station.
 Everything they produced in that kitchen was great, but there was one particular spaghetti dish that really hit home for me.

 It was the simplest spaghetti ever.
 It barely had anything going on.
 Just tomatoes, garlic, fresh basil, olive oil, and salt.
 All pretty standard stuff, but it was SO freaking delicious.

-So I cooked about 30 of these simple spaghetti dishes and because it's a good restaurant, they were adamant that I tasted every single one.
+I cooked about 30 orders of this simple spaghetti throughout the night.
+Like in any good restaurant, the chef was adamant that I tasted every single one.

-So I’m getting into the zone and starting to feel good, when about 7 or 8 orders in, I tasted a strand of spaghetti from one of the pans... and it was totally flat.
+So I was getting into the zone and starting to feel good, when about 7 or 8 orders in, I tasted a strand of spaghetti from one of the pans… and it was totally flat.

 It literally tasted like nothing.

 This pan of spaghetti looked just like the others.
 Lots of garlic, juicy tomatoes, cooked perfectly, nice sauce, but NO flavour WHATSOEVER.

 The key missing ingredient was SALT.
-I realized then that It was the first order i had made using that particular cooking water, and I forgot to season the water.
+I forgot to season the water.